ResearchCodeReviewCommunity/dev-review/site/content/recipes/recipe_template.md

 # Objective

 _State what this recipe aims to achieve.
-Use imperative mood (think git commit message)._
+Envision the end state: "When you are done with this recipe, you will have..."._

 # Steps